Mushrooms are a part of the fungi family and reproduce via spores.

 Mushrooms can be white, brownish, or yellowish in color.

 They can be identified by their capped head tops and bottom stems.
-The heads of a mushroom can be of a more frilly or fan like.
+The heads of a mushroom can be more frilly or fan-like.

 When purchasing edible mushrooms look for mushrooms that are unblemished.

 Depending on the type of mushroom will determine the exact look.